 Royals sign Ned Yost to one-year extension

-KANSAS CITY, Mo. — Ned Yost will return as the Royals‘ manager next year following Kansas City‘s poorest season since 2005.
+KANSAS CITY, Mo. — Ned Yost will return as the Royals’ manager next year following Kansas City’s worst season since 2005.

 Kansas City announced a one-year extension Sunday before the season finale against Cleveland.